 Events at the Games

-There are eleven different sports at the 2025 Games including swimming, wheelchair basketball, wheelchair rugby, sitting volleyball and indoor rowing which are at every Games.
+There were 11 different sports at the 2025 Games including swimming, wheelchair basketball, wheelchair rugby, sitting volleyball and indoor rowing which are at every Games.

-In addition, there are adapted winter sports at the Invictus Games for the first time.
-Expect to see alpine skiing, biathlon, Nordic cross-country, skeleton, snowboarding and wheelchair curling.
+In addition, there were adapted winter sports at the Invictus Games for the first time.
+You could expect to see alpine skiing, biathlon, Nordic cross-country, skeleton, snowboarding and wheelchair curling.

-There are six venues for the competitions.
-In Vancouver there are events at the Vancouver Convention Centre, the UBC Aquatic Centre and Hillcrest Centre.
-Whistler will play host to events at Whistler Blackcomb resort, Whistler Olympic Park and the Whistler Sliding Centre.
+There were six venues for the competitions.
+In Vancouver there were events at the Vancouver Convention Centre, the UBC Aquatic Centre and Hillcrest Centre.
+Whistler played host to events at Whistler Blackcomb resort, Whistler Olympic Park and the Whistler Sliding Centre.

-In addition, the opening ceremony for the Games is at BC Place Stadium and the closing ceremony is at Rogers Arena.
+In addition, the opening ceremony for the Games was at BC Place Stadium and the closing ceremony was at Rogers Arena.

-Musical artists scheduled to perform at the opening ceremony on February 8th include Katy Perry, Nelly Furtado, Chris Martin (from the band Coldplay) and Noah Kahan.
-Speakers include the Lieutenant Governor of BC, Premier David Eby and Prince Harry.
-The closing ceremony on February 16th features the Barenaked Ladies, Jelly Roll and The War & Treaty.
+Musical artists who performed at the opening ceremony on February 8th were Katy Perry, Nelly Furtado, Chris Martin (from the band Coldplay) and Noah Kahan.
+Speakers included the Lieutenant Governor of BC, Premier David Eby and Prince Harry.
+The closing ceremony on February 16th featured the Barenaked Ladies, Jelly Roll and The War & Treaty.

 Invictus Games Opening Ceremonies Video